British Virgin Islands: UK decides against direct rule of territory

 If they fail to meet targets, Liz Truss has taken new powers to make imposing direct rule easier.

-The leader of the BVI, Andrew Fahie, was arrested in April for alleged drug smuggling and money laundering in the US.
+The former leader of the BVI, Andrew Fahie, was arrested in April for alleged drug smuggling and money laundering in the US.

 The inquiry was commissioned in 2021 amid claims about corruption and misuse of taxpayers' money but was not directly connected to the arrest of Mr Fahie.